-Just as mailboxes have capacity limits, also individual messages are often subject to limitations.
+Just as mailboxes have capacity limits, individual messages are also often subject to limitations.
 And while your outgoing servers might allow some messages with large attachments, it might not necessarily be true for ISPs.

 A limit is reached

-Some ISPs might also impose limits on the number of emails that can be received, to prevent flooding inboxes with spam.
+Some ISPs might also impose limits on the number of emails that can be received, to prevent flooding recipient’s inboxes with spam.
 While it’s fairly rare for legitimate messages to be stopped like this, it might happen.
 In such cases, delivery will likely be retried several times, and only if none of the attempts succeed will the email bounce.

 Autoresponder is triggered

 Very often, sending to a large group of recipients will result in a wave of autoresponders hitting your inbox.
 This is especially true during the holiday season.
-Very often these messages are merely informing you that the recipient is currently out of the office and will get to your message a bit later.
-In such cases, the message has arrived in their inbox anyway so there’s nothing you have to do.
-It won’t hurt to follow-up a few days after they’re back, though, if you don’t hear from them until then.
+Very often, these messages are merely informing you that the recipient is currently out of the office and will get to your message a bit later.
+In such cases, the message has arrived in their inbox anyway, so there’s nothing you have to do.
+It won’t hurt to follow up a few days after they’re back, though, if you don’t hear from them until then.